LIER01/Bro-Frontend/README.md

 2. In the target selector, choose your Device to run the app simulation
 3. Run the code
 4. Flutter should now display on your chosen device

+For more information, consult the flutter guide: https://flutter.dev/docs/get-started/test-drive?tab=vscode